Mary Dennett: Birth control movement

-Dennett became inspired to fight for birth control after she sustained a laceration on her uterus after surgery.
-Because of the surgery, she was advised by her doctor to not have children, and the only way she could ensure that she wouldn't become pregnant was by practicing abstinence.
 After William Sanger's arrest for distributing birth control information inspired a resurgence in the American birth control movement, Dennett co-founded The National Birth Control League in 1915 with Jesse Ashley and Clara Gruening Stillman.
 Dennett decided to start by rallying public support to strike down laws restricting birth control information.
 Later, as the NBCL faltered, she resigned as executive secretary and founded a new organization, the Voluntary Parenthood League.
 She used lobbying and lectures to promote the cause.